Abhishek-Dobliyal/MonoShot/README.md

 # MonoShot
-A web app that makes applying video and image enhancements a breeze.
+A web app that makes video and image enhancements a breeze.

 ![](/ScreenShots/screenshot.png)